blocky/attestation-service-examples/esports_data_from_pandascore/README.md

 ### Step 1: Create a parameterized oracle function

-We'll implement the oracle as `oracleFunc` in [`main.go`](./main.go).
+We'll implement the oracle as `scoreFunc` in [`main.go`](./main.go).
 As in previous examples, we will call this function using the `bky-as` CLI by passing in the [`fn-call.json`](./fn-call.json) file contents: